the-turing-way/the-turing-way/book/website/community-handbook/community-calls/community-calls-core-team.md

 These calls were initiated as a process of formalisation within _The Turing Way_ community.
 Even the act of gathering diverse participants from the project was initially identified as a need within the project.

 As the community continued to grow significantly throughout 2022 and 2023 with new work packages and projects, the core team of the project that met at these calls grew alongside this, as did the need to address blocks for decision-making within the community.

-This call, while it assembled community leaders from across the project, was identified to be a closed space (i.e. the call was not open to observers from the wider community) as well as a
+This call, while it assembled community leaders from across the project, was identified to be a closed space (i.e. the call was not open to observers from the wider community as well as to others from aligned communities).
+In other words, the call was closed to the "core" from the beginning, and the next stage of the project required a more open forum where feedback and observation from the broader community and from aligned communities could be made more possible.

+The current reformated call centers an open "community forum"-style call over the format of "closed core team meeting" space.

 3. **The feedback received during the calls needed different meeting infrastructure to actualise.**

+During the two final core team meeting calls in June and September 2023, the feedback received seemed to repeat.